-Pay Mix
+Target Pay Mix

-The charts below show that most of our NEOs' target TDC (i.e., base salary, annual STI (bonus), and annual LTI (equity)) is variable (74% for our CEO and an average of 65% for our other NEOs).
-The pay mix is based on current annual base salary and STI and LTI at target as a percentage of base salary.
-The pay mix discussion includes the five NEOs with the highest structured target total direct compensation as of December 31, 2017.
-These charts exclude the value of other benefits and perquisites and are calculated as though each of the NEOs were in their position for all of 2017.
-The pay mix does not reflect adjustments related to the initial year of hire for Mr. Welch and Mr. Krivoruchka.
-It also does not include Mr. Funk, who departed the Company in July 2017, or Mr. Ainsworth, who will likely not be an NEO in 2018.
+The charts below show that most of our NEOs' target TDC (i.e., base salary, annual STI (bonus), and annual LTI (equity)) for 2019 is variable (78% and 74% for our current and former CEO, respectively, and an average of 65% for our other NEOs).
+These charts exclude the value of other benefits and perquisites.
+Our current CEO pay mix is shown based on the target mix specified in Mr. Williams's most recent employment agreement upon assuming the CEO position, while our former CEO pay mix is shown based upon Mr. Olsson's target pay mix in effect immediately prior to his retirement as CEO.
+The Other NEOs' target pay mix includes Mr. Welch, Mr. Krivoruchka and Mr. Miner.
+It does not include Mr. Ainsworth, who departed the Company in September 2019.

 Both individual compensation elements and TDC are structured to be closely aligned with the compensation of similarly-sized, U.S.-based companies in our industry and related industries.
-See "The Decision Making Process - The Role of Benchmarking and Peer Groups" section below for a discussion of our peer groups.
+See "The Role of Benchmarking and Peer Groups" section below for a discussion of our peer groups.
 We believe the salaries we pay to our NEOs are appropriate relative to the salary levels paid by Mobile Mini's peer group.
 This belief is supported by the results of Mercer's 2017 compensation review, which reflected that our base salaries were generally between the 50th and 75th percentile levels in the aggregate relative to market.

-In developing the target TDC arrangement for our CEO, the Board placed significant emphasis on aligning Mr. Olsson's compensation with stockholder value creation.
+In developing the target TDC arrangement for our CEOs, the Board placed significant emphasis on aligning compensation with stockholder value creation.
 Particular emphasis was placed on stock-based compensation, which has inherent performance criteria.
-Mr. Olsson's target TDC for fiscal year 2017 was \$3.8 million, which was the same as fiscal 2016.
+Mr. Williams's target TDC for 2019, adjusted to reflect annualized amounts, was \$3.2 million.
+Mr. Olsson's target TDC for fiscal year 2019 (prior to retirement) was \$3.8 million, which was the same as fiscal 2018.

-Element of CEO's Target Total Direct Compensation 201 6 Target TDC 2017 7 Target TDC Base Salary \$ 1,000,000 \$ 1,000,000 Target Annual STI (Bonus) 1,000,000 1,000,000 Target Annual LTI (Equity) 1,800,000 1,800,000
+Current CEO Former CEO Element of CEO Target Total Direct Compensation 2019 Target TDC 2018 Target TDC 2019 Target TDC Base Salary \$ 700,000 \$ 1,000,000 \$ 1,000,000 Target Annual STI (Bonus) 700,000 1,000,000 1,000,000 Target Annual LTI (Equity) 1,750,000 1,800,000 1,800,000